motawy/home-assignment/README.md

 ## Tests

-For the tests I choose Jest as a suite and it will run all the tests using
+For the tests I choose Jest as a suite.
+To test all aspects you'll need an instance of RabbitMQ running locally.
+MongoDB uses an in-memory DB for testing purposes.
+To start testing simply run

 ```
 yarn test OR npm run test